When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “There are taxis available at the hospital entrance.
 If you walk up to El Camino there is a SamTrans bus that you can take to San Bruno.
 Now, I’m going to get your release paperwork expedited.
 You can dress and that way you’ll be ready when I come back.”
 She turned and walked out.

 Greg couldn’t believe what had just happened.
-As he tried to think about how he’d get home, the doctor returned.
+As he tried to think about how he’d get home, Doctor Jenkins returned.

 “Greg, I contacted Doctor Cardin.
 He said…” Greg interrupted him.